-In the aftermath of new regulations that cracked down on industry revenue practices, credit card companies are looking for new sources of revenue.
-If you're not careful, you may get hit with a broad array of old and new fees from currency conversion fees to rewards-based fees.
+In the aftermath of new regulations that cracked down on some of their most lucrative practices, credit card companies are looking for new sources of revenue.
+If you’re not careful, you may get hit with a broad array of old and new fees.

 And it’s not over yet.
 Credit card companies are still hunting for ways to increase their credit card fee revenues, says Duncan Douglass, a partner with law firm Alston & Bird LLP who specializes in the credit card industry.

 “There are a lot of things going on from the lowering of credit limits to switching from fixed to variable interest rates that are going that rub consumers the wrong way.
 These are adjustments from credit card issuers that are being made to reflect the new market reality,” he adds.
 “And everything hasn’t shaken out yet.
 I think it’ll be interesting to see a year from now what the fee landscape looks like, because the industry is continuing to adjust to the Credit CARD Act and Federal Reserve rules.”

 6 obscure fees and hidden charges to watch out for:

 - Foreign transaction fees

 - Reward recovery fees

 - Activity fees

 Just because something is a reward doesn’t mean it’s completely free.
 This is most frequently associated with redeeming airline miles.
 Some airlines allow you to avoid the fee by booking your trip online and only charge you for redeeming miles over the phone or at a ticket counter.
 Another way to avoid these fees is if you have a ton of frequent flier miles with a particular airline and get a fee waiver as a perk.